PayGlocal-Technologies/payglocal-java-sdk/README.md

 ```
 1. requestpayload.json which you can use generate JWS and JWE for transaction request.
 2. altid_requestpayload.json which you can use generate JWS and JWE for alt id request.
+3. compliance_check_requestpayload.json which you can use generate JWS and JWE for compliance API request.
-2. keys folder where you need to place the PayGlocal public key and Your private key
+4. keys folder where you need to place the PayGlocal public key and Your private key
 ```

 Start off from the Main.java class to understand the integration specs.